 How much are gold teeth?

 The permanent gold teeth cost ranges from a few hundred to a few thousand dollars.
 A single gold tooth cap can cost a thousand dollars and a whole set of implants can cost $2,700 to $5,000.
 You can call 844-207-7106 to discuss prices with a dentist near you.

 Do permanent gold teeth rot your teeth?

 The gold itself won't rot your teeth.
 However, wearing a grill for too long and not maintaining proper hygiene will lead to faster tooth decay.
-Sometimes, gums will recede around the site of a crown and cause decay at the base of the natural tooth.
+Sometimes, gums will recede around the site of a crown.
+This could cause decay at the base of the natural tooth.

 Can you get gold teeth removed?